AdderallXR: 7 things you should know

 - May also cause heart palpitations, constipation and other GI disturbances, weight loss, changes in libido, alopecia (hair loss), elevated blood pressure and muscle twitching, stiffness, or tightness.

-- High potential for dependence especially when administered for long periods of time.
+- High potential for dependence especially when administered for long periods.

 - High potential for abuse.
 May be sought after by drug abusers or people with addiction disorders.
 Misuse may cause sudden death or cardiovascular events.
 Overdosage has resulted in psychosis which is indistinguishable from schizophrenia.

 - May not be suitable for people with certain heart conditions, because it has been associated with a higher risk of sudden death even at usual dosages.
-May also not be suitable for people with thyroid disease, glaucoma, psychiatric disease, a history of drug abuse, a tic disorder, seizures, or liver or kidney disease or circulation problems.
+May also not be suitable for people with thyroid disease, glaucoma, psychiatric disease, a history of drug abuse or agitation, a tic disorder, seizures, liver or kidney disease, or circulation problems.

 - May impair judgment or reaction skills; exercise caution before driving or operating machinery until the full effects of Adderall XR are known.